quicwg/multipath/draft-ietf-quic-multipath.md

 senders should carefully consider the load induced by these packets, especially if the capacity is unknown on that path.

+There are various ways that multipath techniques can be used (see {{Section 7.10 of rfc9743}}).
+One example use is to provide failover from one path to another when the original path is no longer viable or provides inferior performance.
+Another example use is concurrent multipath, where the transport protocol simultaneously schedules a flow to aggregate the capacity across multiple paths.
-The specification of scheduling for concurrent multipath and related the congestion control algorithms and re-ordering methods for use in the general Internet are outside the scope of this document.
+The specification of scheduling for concurrent multipath and related the congestion control algorithms for use in the general Internet are outside the scope of this document.
 If, and when, the IETF specifies a method for concurrent usage of multiple paths for the general Internet, it can be used with the multipath extension specified in this document.